Challenge-response

 For a full list of the methods in the ConfigureChallengeResponse

-class, please see
+class, see

 the API documentation.